Donald Trump’s Tweets About Kate Middleton Nude Pics Make Royal Visit Awkward

 The conflict has led to a situation where Trump’s advisors are asking that he meet with the junior royals, including Princes Harry and William, rather than Prince Charles.

-This request comes despite the Trump Kate Middleton tweet that’s making it increasingly unlikely that Middleton’s husband would accept a meeting with Trump.
+This request comes despite Trump’s Kate Middleton tweet, which is making it increasingly unlikely that Middleton’s husband would accept a meeting with Trump.

 Kate and Prince William enjoyed an excellent relationship with the former president and his wife.
 Barack and Michelle Obama met with the Cambridges in April of 2016.